MikeDigitize/Getting_Started_With_TDD/README.md

     return this.balls;
 }
 ```
-Ok so now we are three tests deep and everything's passing.
+Ok so we're now three tests deep and everything's passing.

 ## Keep Tests Decoupled

 At this stage it's worth reminding ourselves of a golden rule of testing.
-Ensure our tests can run in any order, with any initialising values, and still pass.
+Ensure tests can run in any order, with any initialising values, and still pass.

 In other words *make sure there are no dependencies or coupling between tests.*